jabberwocky

 The frumious Bandersnatch!

-This nonsensical poem caught the public's fancy, and by 1908 jabberwocky was being used as a generic term for meaningless speech or writing.
+This nonsensical poem caught the public's fancy upon its publication in late 1871, and by the turn of the 20th century jabberwocky was being used as a generic term for meaningless speech or writing.
 The word bandersnatch has also seen some use as a general noun, with the meaning "a wildly grotesque or bizarre individual."
 It's a much rarer word than jabberwocky, though, and is entered only in the Merriam-Webster Unabridged Dictionary.

 Examples of jabberwocky in a Sentence